nexus-rpc/nexus-rpc-gen/samples/user-service/README.md

 # User Service

 This is a very simple user service with a few operations.
-Here is how the code was generated for each language
+Here is how the code was generated for each language from this
+directory:

 ### C#